murphyka/information_explorable/info_decomp.md

 ### Footnotes

 <a class='footend' key='other-info-resources'></a>
-Two of my favorites are [this classic](https://colah.github.io/posts/2015-09-Visual-Information/) by Christopher Olah and 3blue1brown's [video about wordle](https://youtu.be/v68zYyaEmEA).
+Two great ones to check out are [this classic](https://colah.github.io/posts/2015-09-Visual-Information/) by Christopher Olah and 3blue1brown's [video about wordle](https://youtu.be/v68zYyaEmEA).

 <a class='footend' key='info-bottleneck'></a>
-If you're familiar with the information bottleneck<a class='citestart' key='ib'></a>, that's essentially what we're talking about, except that it will be a distributed variant with more than one source variable.
+If you're familiar with the information bottleneck<a class='citestart' key='ib'></a>, that's exactly what we're talking about, except we'll have more than one source variable.

 <a class='footend' key='b-weather'></a>
-And similar to town A, town B's weather is 50/50 split between calm and stormy and is unpredictable from one hour to the next.
+Town B's weather is, oddly enough, completely independent of town A's weather.
+It's also a 50/50 split between calm and stormy.

 <a class='footend' key='y-not-info'></a>
-We could have displayed the mutual information `$I(U_A,U_B;Y)$` instead of cross entropy error `$BCE=H(Y)-I(U_A,U_B;Y)$`, so that all quantities are mutual information terms, but sometimes we want to use other errors like RMSE, so we opted for consistency.
+The vertical axis could have displayed the mutual information `$I(U_A,U_B;Y)$` instead of cross entropy error `$BCE=H(Y)-I(U_A,U_B;Y)$`, so that all quantities are mutual information terms, but later we'll want to use other errors like RMSE, so we opted for consistency.

+<a class='footend' key='xor'></a>
+Look at the difference in error between half a bit from each town and one bit from either town.
+The difference in error is large for XOR while it's almost nothing for the other logic gates.

 <a class='footend' key='transmission-caveats'></a>
 assuming there is some standard operating voltage